• Skip to primary navigation

 Why do some things float and some things sink?

 Whether an object floats or sinks depends on its density.
 Density is how tightly packed the material inside an object is.
 Just because something is heavy does not mean it will sink.
-For example, ships are very heavy but not very dense so they float.
+For example, ships are very heavy but not very dense, so they float.

-More science experiments for kids
+More sink or float science experiments for kids

-Make boats with recycled materials and test to see if they sink or float.
+Make boats with recycled materials and test them to see if they sink or float.
 Try adding extra weight to investigate how much they can hold without sinking!

 egg floating because of salt in the water - a fun sink or float experiment for kids